tschinz/swift_cheat_sheet/source/02_mvc.md

 Landscape mode = Both MVC's side by side
 Portrait mode = Only Detail view visible, Master view can be siped in from the left

+(e.g. Mail)

 ### `NavigationController`
+Can push and pop MVC's off of a stack.
+The Top MVC is shown an with it the Titlebar and left and right button is placed.

+(e.g. Settings)